 This theory is the major contribution by Vilfredo Pareto who described them as the strongest, most energetic and capable of both good and evil.
 He mentioned them in occupying higher stratum, for example, in the economic approach they are wealthy enough than any other class of people, in the political approach they are the rulers of all, in the religious approach they are most holy in nature, in the ethical approach they are more virtuous among everyone around them.
 This clears the idea of the circulation of the elite in all the phrases of societal divisions.

 The Ruler must do little evil for the greater good:

 The elite class people are minorities who are observed to have talent, intelligence, ability, and leadership to occupy positions of power.
 These minorities sometimes influence government decisions and gain dominant positions in society.
 When looking at all these “elite drama” in the society with all class of people, the immoral side of other people can never be ignored.
 When these upper-class people are acting for the benefits of improving their own-self, there is a set of people suffering from such competitions.
 This usually is the result of the circulation of the elite as this not only predict the circumstance of elite class but also the context of people out of these minority group.

 According to scholars, every society has class division leading to differentiating them as elite and non-elite.
 Further in the elite group, it has been categorized into governing elite and non-governing elite.
 With such classification and following the Machiavellian rule, the sociologist Pareto illustrated this with the example of Lion and Foxes.
 The characteristics of elite members, treating them as a gifted group of people, keep them in a higher position by giving them all the power and authority to make differences in the society that eventually affect the non-elite members also.
-This concept gives a strong analysis of the theory of circulation of the elite.
+This concept gives a strong analysis of the theory of the circulation of the elite.

 What happens to non-elites?